kwrjcr/machinelearningnanodegreecapstone/README.md

 ## Example usage
 > Once everything is installed run a jupyter notebook from the directory or navigate once the notebook is open.
 Click on Kernel and Click on Restart and Run All Code.
 All the code will be run including the training.
 Once completed you should be able to import a stock into the system and predict where it will close the next business day.

+## Data
+> The Report folder contains the actual report as well as the iPython PDF reports as well.
+The proposal.pdf file is my Capstone Proposal.
+The sandp500 folder is where the dataset is stored.

+## Misc
+> This is a very unfinished report.
+I am needing some guidance on how to proceed so I am having it reviewed to see where I am at.
+I have spent too much time on it and I am in need of some help.
+I have consulted the forums and many other different resources, but I don't know if I am on the right track.

 ## Meta
 Kevin Robertson
 Open License - Please cite anything you use from here.